222/2C Makola North, Makola 11640, Sri Lanka +94 710 993 555 94710993555 kumudud82@gmail.com

 • Small equipment & stationery

-Additionally, freelancers may depreciate capital assets like computers, desks, and office furniture at a rate of 20% per year, over a maximum of five years, as per Inland Revenue depreciation guidelines.
+Additionally, freelancers may claim capital allowances for the assets using for the freelancing activities like computers, desks, and office furniture at a rate of 20% per year, over a maximum of five years, as per Inland Revenue guidelines.

 Tips for Compliance